The Nut Job

 The title presents its narrative with careful attention to pacing and character development.
 Surly, a curmudgeon, independent squirrel is banished from his park and forced to survive in the city.
 Lucky for him, he stumbles on the one thing that may be able to save his life, and the rest of park community, as they gear up for winter - Maury's Nut Store.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

-- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The Nut Job establishes its world and central conflict efficiently, with Peter Lepeniotis introducing Will Arnett as Surly (voice) in the opening act, and in a brisk 85-minute runtime, the pacing proves deliberate.

 - Character Arc: Character development is present but somewhat formulaic, following familiar patterns without adding fresh perspectives to the genre.